Back to Home Page:

 Because this novel, "Arkalalah" is set in Kansas, I was glad to have the opportunity to add my own photograph from the Tulsa State Fair at the top.
 The story is about D.C. lawyer Jamie Maxwell returns to his hometown in Kansas after 25 years to help solve an old friend's murder.

 Before the invention of lenses to film movies at night, Hollywood used filters to make film shot in the daylight look like the scene was at night.
 I used the same technique to make this lone house look as if it is lit by moonlight.
-It was Mr. Haddock's suggestion to add a single light coming from one upstairs room.
+Mr. Haddock's suggested adding a single light coming from one upstairs window.
 "The Family" is a warm, funny tale of happiness, trauma and renewed hope.

-This was my first and only attempt to illustrate a creepy novel that included Satanic cult murders.
+This is a novel that includes Satanic cult murders.
 It was never quite right until I added the glowing red eyes in the center sculpture.
 The story is about a D.C. police sergeant is assigned a 21-year-old female rookie to mentor and she turns their first murder case into a serial killer scenario that covers 20 years and scores of Satanic-type murders.

 Call Paige to discuss your next project